What to Do After a Car Accident If You Don’t Have Insurance

 Accident victims should take a step back and evaluate the circumstances carefully.
 A personal injury lawsuit can be just as draining (emotionally and financially) for the victim as it is for an uninsured driver.
 In some cases, it may not be worth the time or resources.

-Always contact an experienced car accident attorney to review the facts of your case.
+Always contact an experienced car accident law firm to review the facts of your case.

 What Is the Penalty for Driving Without Insurance in North Carolina?